-Starting in June 2016, the Government of Canada instituted the current MSAPR guideline regulation that covers stationary engines in the category of Modern engines (installed new after September 2016) in sizes greater than 75 kW and Pre-Existing engines manufactured before that date in sizes over 250kW.
+Starting in June 2016, Environment and Climate Change Canada instituted the current Mulit Sector Air Pollutants Regulation (MSAPR) that covers Part 2 Stationary Spark Ignition Engines in the categories of Modern engines (installed new after September 2016) and Pre-Existing engines manufactured before that date for both “Lean Burn” and “Rich Burn” configurations.

 Consulting the Emissions Intensity Testing contractor to develop a strategy and describing these differences should be a priority for those in charge of implementing a testing program.